hexpm/hexpm/lib/hexpm/web/templates/blog/002-organizations-going-live.html.md

 Today we are going out of beta and are going [live with organizations](/pricing).
 Beta users will have to go to the [organization dashboard](/dashboard) and enter a payment method and billing details to continue using organizations.
-You have **40 days** to enter a payment method.
+You have **40 days** (until 12th of March) to enter a payment method.

 The pricing will be **$8.00 per user / month** + local VAT where applicable.
 If you are using private packages for open source please contact [support@hex.pm](mailto:support@hex.pm).
 Check out the